Skip to content Skip to footer

 These pressures can pile up, making it increasingly difficult to manage.
 When things feel overwhelming at work, this can not only cause a drop in productivity, but also in our wellbeing.

 Our jobs can quickly become a part of our identity, so when they are taken away from us, it’s normal to feel a bit lost.
-Becoming unemployed can come with many different worries, from financial anxieties, to not knowing what the future holds.
+Becoming unemployed can come with many different worries, from financial stress, to not knowing what the future holds.

 Long-term unemployment can be really difficult to deal with, often undermining our self-confidence, which in turn can hinder job searches and productivity.